nhtnhanbn/debateman/index.md

 ![Under construction]({{ '/files/underconstruction.gif' | relative_url }})

-Here is an easy-to-use timer for 3v3 debating.
+Here is an easy-to-use set of timers for 3v3 debating.
 If there are broken links anywhere, please [email me](mailto:nhtnhanbn@gmail.com).

 ## Index